Justin Broadrick: Signature guitar and Jesu/Sun Kil Moon collaboration (2014–present)

 In 2002, since the inception of Jesu, Broadrick used a Schecter C-7 Diamond Series guitar tuned to drop A.

 In 2014, Blakhart Guitars released a Broadrick signature edition 8-string guitar.
 The guitar features a six-bolt Mono-blok neck to body mount, dual expanding truss rods and a string through body fixed bridge and was played by Broadrick for a short time before he switched to another company.

 In January 2016, Broadrick's Jesu project collaborated with Mark Kozelek's folk rock project, Sun Kil Moon to record an album titled Jesu/Sun Kil Moon and the collaborative act toured in support of the album.
 Jesu and Sun Kil Moon collaborated once again to record a cover of "Condor Ave" for an Elliott Smith tribute album titled Say Yes!, released in October 2016.
 A second album by Jesu and Sun Kil Moon, titled 30 Seconds to the Decline of Planet Earth, was released in May 2017.

-In June 2022, Brodrick was a featured guitarist on Hercules and Love Affair's album In Amber, on the single "Poisonous Storytelling" which also featured singer Anohni.
+In June 2022, Broadrick produced a remix of the Hercules and Love Affair song "Poisonous Storytelling", which also featured the singer Anohni.

+In 2026, Broadrick played the guitar on "Bobby" and "Best Dressed" from Phoebe Bridgers' album Lost Weekend.
+Bridgers approached Broadrick for a collaboration because she is a Jesu fan.